 The project's efforts have been given legislative muscle by fellow neoconservative Stuart Levey, presently a US Treasury undersecretary, who reportedly liaises with FDD and previously employed its current vice president Jonathan Schanzer as a researcher.
 The lobby group now liaises directly with the European Israel lobby through Emanuele Ottolenghi, based in Brussels.

-Journalist Jim Lobe has revealed that according to publicly available tax records the following individuals and institutions have contributed $100,000 or more — sometimes much more — to the group between 2002 and 2005: In 2010 Laura Rozen of Politico revealed that in 2005 former board member Joyce Chernick and multimillionaire husband Aubrey Chernick had contributed $120k to FDD in 2005.
+Journalist Jim Lobe has revealed that according to publicly available tax records the following individuals and institutions contributed $100,000 or more — sometimes much more — to the group between 2002 and 2005: In 2010 Laura Rozen of Politico revealed that in 2005 former board member Joyce Chernick and multimillionaire husband Aubrey Chernick had contributed USD $120k to FDD in 2005.

 Board of Directors

 Steve Forbes, CEO Forbes Magazine - Board Member | Jeane J. Kirkpatrick, Fmr.
 Ambassador to the UN - Board Member Jack Kemp, Fmr.
 Secretary of Housing and Urban Development – Chairman | Clifford D. May, Frm.
 Republican National Committee Director of Communications - President